 5 ways to avoid nanny tax problems

 Finally, resist the temptation to dodge the nanny tax.
-You'll have peace of mind if you follow the tax rules in this area.
+You’ll have peace of mind if you follow the tax rules in this area.
 We can help you determine your nanny tax liabilities.
-Give us a call today.
+Contact us today.